 “Britney!”
 Jake’s small form runs towards Britney and hugs her legs tight.
 “I missed you!”
 He wouldn’t let go.
 A small giggle came out of Britt.

-Hayden closes the door, but doesn’t move away from it.
+Hayden closes the door but doesn’t move away from it.
 Misty places a soft kiss on his lips while Jake is distracted.
-Britney picks Jake up in her arms and turns to Hayden, “Hayden, aren’t you going to welcome the girl who motivated you to swim faster?”
+Britney picks Jake up in her arms and turns to Hayden, “Hayden, aren’t you going to welcome the devil?”
+She smirks, hinting at her coaching sessions.

 “Britney, your words are burnt into my head every time I swim or run.”
 He turns to Misty, “I’ll be right back.
 I have to check on my brother.”